Good boundaries: Surveying property with drone mapping

 Before takeoff, the survey team plotted their precise locations with a Topcon GNSS positioning machine.
 To accurately capture the building’s facade, the team relied on high image overlap, which was supplemented by a series of straight-on shots.

-Back in the office, the Yanagi Civil Engineering & Design Co., Ltd team loaded the dataset into Pix4Dmapper.
+Back in the office, the Yanagi Civil Engineering & Design Co., Ltd team loaded the dataset into Pix4Dmapper photogrammetry software.

 The team had tested other photogrammetry software solutions, but prefer Pix4Dmapper.
 “In comparison to other software, Pix4Dmapper’s stability and accuracy is high,” says Kazuki Yanagi.

 The reconstructed point cloud data was shared with the client on Pix4D cloud.
 It is used as presentation materials for clients, demonstrating the potential of photogrammetry.

 To demonstrate that drone mapping is a viable alternative to traditional surveying methods, Yanagi continues to test and experiment on the Kameoka City International Bocce Ball Court.

 All their projects follow the draft guideline for public surveying using UAVs of the Geospatial Information Authority of Japan, and the results obtained must comply with the national standards set by this national institution.